 A key element of your DrupalCamp presentation is your electronic slide preparation.
 The audience will base its evaluation of you and your subject matter partly on the appearance of your images.
 An attractive, legible, and organized presentation will reflect positively on the content, and therefore on you.
 Please review these basic guidelines to ensure that your DrupalCamp presentation is the best it can possibly be:

 We will be asking you to upload your slides after your session.
-You can also edit your session's page with any relevant info or links related to your session.
-If you choose to update your session's title, please do so before Friday 26th of August as we will then send the schedule to be printed.
+You can also edit your session's page with any relevant info or links related to your session by contacting us.

 Color and Contrast